tisuchi/laravel-colors/README.md

 # NeoVim Artisan Hue

-A customized light color theme for [NeoVim](https://neovim.io/) ([LunarVim](https://www.lunarvim.org/)) for Laravel / PHP Developer.
+**NeoVim Artisan Hue** is a modern theme for both Vim and Neovim.
+This color scheme is designed to be elegant and minimalistic, providing a smooth developer experience.

-This this is highly inspired by [Firefox Nightly News](https://blog.nightly.mozilla.org/2017/09/11/developer-tools-visual-refresh-coming-to-nightly/) and [phpstorm photon theme by
+This this is highly inspired by [Firefox Nightly News](https://blog.nightly.mozilla.org/2017/09/11/developer-tools-visual-refresh-coming-to-nightly/) and [phpstorm photon theme by Brent Roose](https://github.com/brendt/phpstorm-photon-theme).
-Brent Roose](https://github.com/brendt/phpstorm-photon-theme).
 A big clap for them 👏.

+## Features
+- Works with both Vim and Neovim
+- Clean and minimal colorscheme
+- Designed for day-to-day coding with a focus on readability

 ## Preview